Āryāvarta: Greater Magadha and its association with Aryavarta

+Additionally, Patrick Olivelle, writing in 1993, is critical of scholars who portray the Śramaṇa seers of Magadha as non-Brahmanical, anti-Brahmanical, or even non-Aryan precursors of later sectarian ascetics.
+According to Olivelle, scholars who attempt to draw such sharp divisions are reaching conclusions that far exceed the available empirical evidence.

 Other regional designations

-These texts also identify other parts of the Indian subcontinent with specific designations.
-The Manusmṛti mentions Brahmavarta as the region between the rivers Saraswati and Drishadwati in north-western India.
-The text defines the area as the place where the "good" people are born, with "goodness" being dependent on location rather than behaviour.
+The Manusmṛti mentions Brahmavarta as the region between the Sarasvati and the Drishadvati in northwest India.
+The text defines the area as the place where the "good" people are born, the twice-born who adhere to the Vedic dharma, in contrast to the mlecchas, who live outside the Aryan territory and Vedic traditions.
 The precise location and size of the region has been the subject of academic uncertainty.
-Some scholars, such as the archaeologists Bridget and Raymond Allchin, believe the term Brahmavarta to be synonymous with the Aryavarta region.
+Some scholars, such as the archaeologists Bridget Allchin and Raymond Allchin, believe the term Brahmavarta to be synonymous with Aryavarta.